-- The control can malfunction if it gets wet, leading to accumulation of explosive vapors. - Never install where water can flood, drip or condense on the control. - Never use a control that has been wet replace it.
+- The control can malfunction if it gets wet, leading to accumulation of oil or explosive oil vapors. - Never install where water can flood, drip or condense on the control. - Never use a control that has been wet replace it.

-Typical Burner Sequence of Operation - 7505 Control
+Typical Burner Sequence of Operation - GeniSys 7505

 Refer to the appliance manufacturer's wiring diagram for actual specifications.
+Note: GeniSys 7505 Control on CF2500A only.

-- Standby: The burner is idle, waiting for a call for heat. - Valve-On Delay: The igniter and motor are on while the control delays turning on the oil solenoid valve for the programmed time. - 3.
-Trial For Ignition: The oil solenoid valve is energized.
+- Standby: The burner is idle, waiting for a call for heat. - Valve-On Delay: The igniter and motor are on while the control delays turning on the oil solenoid valve for the programmed time.

+- 3. Trial For Ignition: The oil solenoid valve is energized.
 A flame should be established within the factory set trial for ignition time (lockout time). - 4.
-Lockout: The control has shut down for one of the following safety reasons: - a.
-The trial for ignition (lockout) time expired without flame being established. - b.
+Lockout: The control has shut down for one of the following safety reasons: - The trial for ignition (lockout) time expired without flame being established. - b.
 The cad cell detected flame at the end of the Valve On Delay state.